fnxpt/mambu-integration-service/README.md

     password:
 ```

-By default, this property will be set as an environment variable called 'MAMBU_API_PASSWORD'
+By default, this property will be set as an environment variable called `MAMBU_API_PASSWORD`

-Also the environment variable 'SIG_SECRET_KEY' must be set in order to start the service.
+Also the environment variable `SIG_SECRET_KEY` must be set in order to start the service.

 ### Build